awcarlsson/marius-api-doc/api.rst

 This document covers:

-1. An overview of the main API objects.
+1. A high-level overview of the main API objects.
-2. How Marius uses the API internally to perform training and evaluation.
+2. How Marius uses the C++ API internally to perform training and evaluation.
-3. How users can define a custom model.
+3. How users can define a custom model in python (custom GNN encoder, decoder, and loss function)
-4. Detailed API object and call information.
+4. Detailed API object and function information.

 *************
 Main API Objects